peterverhaar/stcn-sparql/README.md

-## If you want to run one of these notebook on Google Colab, follow the step below**
+## If you want to run one of these notebook on Google Colab, follow the steps below

 1. Navigate to the notebook you want to run in this github repository and click on "Download raw file".